wzod/docs/source/containers/run-apps.md

 If you'd like to run the tools below without installing the full REMnux Linux distro, you can use the REMnux collection of [Docker Images for Malware Analysis](malware-analysis.md).
 The following page explains which applications are available as images and how to run them, assuming you've installed Docker on your underlying host.
+Once you've installed the desired image, as outlined below, you can update it by using the `docker pull` command (e.g., `sudo docker pull remnux/radare2`).

 ## Google's V8 JavaScript Engine: remnux/v8